 It is a humbling process, but you’re also teaching your child that you are working hard at improving new skills every day.
 I still feel embarrassed to speak Chinese to other people but not my kids!
 Now, my daughter knows when my pronunciation and tones are wrong, and she corrects and tells me that I need to study more.
 And it’s a great opportunity for me to model grace and appreciation for constructive feedback.

-I don’t expect my Chinese skills to ever reach native fluency.
-But the goal is for my Chinese to be “good enough” to teach my children whatever I know so that they have the chance to learn and love their heritage language.
 If you read all of this and don’t feel like this is for you, don’t worry.
 Here is a great post from Mandarin Mama about when to forget about learning Chinese.
-Just like anything else, learning Chinese is not for everybody.
+Just like anything else, learning Chinese is not for everybody, and we have to pick our battles.
+My husband can relate to you if it’s not your cup of tea!

 But for those of you who are committed to the journey, I can commiserate with you and cheer you on!
 Here is a real life, unflattering photo of me with no time to shower, hair in greasy pony tail, wearing the same clothes as yesterday, Clearly, this is NOT a glamorous journey.
 But my son is on my lap, curious about what mommy is reading!
 This is a unique opportunity to learn with my kids!